Baikuris: B. mirabilis

 This Taimyr species is described from a single partial male in amber specimen PIN 3730/8.
 The holotype has a total length of around 8 mm, and the petiole is distinctly elongated.
 The wings are preserved, though the veination is faint in many areas, such as the r-rs vein and the 3cu vein.
 The fore wings are an estimated 4.7 mm long and show distinct darkening in the middle area.
 As a result of cleavages both the base and tip areas of the left fore wing are missing.
 The right wing is complete and distinct, despite the inward curving of the wing tip area.
 There are at least twelve hamuli on the wing, but fissures obscure the wing so a total number cannot be determined.

-Baikuris incertae sedis
+B. ocellantis

-The fossils from North Carolina have a mix of features seen in both the two Taimyr amber species and in B. casei.
+The B. ocellantis fossils from North Carolina have a mix of features seen in both the two Taimyr amber species and in B. casei.
 Like B. mirabilis and B. mandibularis the costal vein in the fore wing extends to the pterostigma, while it does not it B. casei.
 The eyes of the North Carolina fossils are oval in outline though, which is only seen in B. casei and not the Taimyr amber species.
 Unlike any of the other Baikuris species, the North Carolina fossils have short labial and long maxillary palps.
-The combination of characters is not seen in any of the other species, and they were not placed into a new species in the 2013 paper.
+The combination of characters is not seen in any of the other species, and they were not placed into a new species in the 2013 paper, and did not get formally named until 2024.